 Introduction

-Weed management in wheat farming is a critical aspect of agricultural productivity.
+Weed management in wheat farming is a critical aspect of agricultural productivity ref.
 Weeds compete with crops for nutrients, water, and light, leading to significant yield losses if not properly controlled.
 Integrated weed management (IWM) is an ecological approach that uses a combination of cultural, mechanical, chemical, and biological strategies to control weeds sustainably Ambaye et al., 2021).
 Among the various strategies, the use of phytoextracts and biotechnology approaches has gained increasing attention in the recent past due to their potential to offer more sustainable, eco-friendly alternatives to chemical herbicides.
 Invasive crop species disrupt primary crops and pose a challenge in agriculture, with synthetic herbicide use raising ecological and health concerns.
 Plant-based alternatives, such as allelopathic extracts from sorghum and medicinal shrubs, show potential to combat weeds (Ionata et al., 2024).
 Species like Persicaria lapathifolia, Artemisia argyi, and Ferula assafoetida have demonstrated weed-inhibiting properties.
 Research on allelochemicals from plants could offer sustainable solutions, with species like P. monspeliensis and common grasses showing promise for natural herbicidal effects in agroecosystems.
 Plants rich in secondary metabolites such as tannins, terpenoids, alkaloids and flavonoids have antimicrobial properties since their use increasing rapidly for management diseases Wang et al., 2021).
-Phytoextracts (plant extracts) or plant derivatives are biological antifungal agents have potential to overcome fungal diseases without human health risks.Synthetic fungicides have severe effects on aquatic and terrestrial ecosystem while copper accumulation as result of severe use of copper fungicides have adverse effects on microorganisms and earthworms.
+Phytoextracts (plant extracts) or plant derivatives are biological antifungal agents have potential to overcome fungal diseases without human health risks REF.Synthetic fungicides have severe effects on aquatic and terrestrial ecosystem while copper accumulation as result of severe use of copper fungicides have adverse effects on microorganisms and earthworms.
 Fungicides applications extremely lowered the microbes present in soil.
 Extinction of microorganism effects nutrients holding capacity soil and said to be as dead soil.
 Fungicides against soil borne diseases are hazardous to environment and health (Guidi-Nissim et al., 2023).

 Phytoextracts in weed Management